kfir252/CheckPointProject-MiniFirewall/readme.md

 ## Overview
 The Mini Firewall API is a simple command-line utility that allows users to manage a firewall's configuration by modifying port lists and DNS blacklists.
 The tool provides options to view, add, and remove entries from these lists, helping to control network access and traffic filtering.

+## Example Use
+An example demonstration of the project in action can be viewed [here](https://youtu.be/V75fg1Xm3U4).

 ## Features
 - **Sniffing Configuration Tools**:
   - View, add, or remove port entries from a port list (`portlist.txt`).